amosproj/amos2025ss03-route-planning-app/backend/README.md

 - Modify `app.py` to add new API endpoints
 - Extend `solver.py` to add new constraints or solution techniques
 - Update CORS settings in `app.py` for production deployments
+- Use Pydantic models to benefit from FastAPI's automatic validation and documentation